 We have never “tried” to potty-train our kids (well, I tried for about 20 minutes, but more on that below).
-I have a 4.5 year old son and a 2.5 year old daughter.
-Our potty-training experiences with them have been very different.
+I have a 6 year old son and a 4 year old daughter.
+Our potty-training experiences with them were very different.

-Maybe I’m the only Mom in the world who feels this way, but I have never been in a rush to potty-train.
-I think diapers are easy & I’ve never been in a hurry to get out of them.
+Maybe I’m the only Mom in the world who feels this way, but I was never in a rush to potty-train.
+I think diapers are easy & I was never in a hurry to get out of them.
 Sure, diapers are expensive.
 But they make up for it in convenience.

 My son potty-trained around 3.5+ years old.
 There were many people who couldn’t believe we hadn’t potty-trained him before then.
-Add to that the fact that my son is absolutely huge—he’s currently 4.5 and the size of some 6-7 year olds.
+Add to that the fact that my son is absolutely huge for his age—and always has been.
 He’s an extremely tall & big little boy.
-So that just compounded everyone’s surprise that he was still in diapers.
+So that just compounded everyone’s surprise that he was still in diapers at 3 years old.

 I tried potty-training for one morning.
 Actually, if we’re being honest, it was about 20 minutes.

 In that 20 minutes, my 2.5 year old little boy listened to me, took off his diaper, peed on the floor and then showed me proudly.
-My reaction broke him.
+He did exactly what I’d asked him to try to do, albeit in the wrong spot.
+But my reaction broke him.
 I saw it and said “Oh no, not on the floor honey!
 We don’t want it on the floor, we want it in the potty!”